Fabian Boreck is at home on the 'modern' cello as well as on the baroque cello.

-He studied at the "Accademy of Music Hanns Eisler Berlin" with Prof. Kleif Carnarius, Principal Cellist of the Orchestra of the Komische Oper Berlin.
+He studied at the "Academy of Music Hanns Eisler Berlin" with Prof. Kleif Carnarius, Principal Cellist of the Orchestra of the Komische Oper Berlin.
 Fabian Boreck's interest in Early Music led him to conclude his studies with Prof. Jan Freiheit, First Cellist of the Akademie für Alte Musik Berlin, at the "University of the Arts Berlin" with a Master's Degree on the baroque cello.

-Mr Boreck is also a sought-after baroque cellist.
+Today, Fabian Boreck is also a sought-after baroque cellist.

-In the past he received important instrumental impulses by musicians such as Kristin von der Goltz, Dorothee Oberlinger and Anton Steck; further he worked together with, for example, Jörg Halubek, Wolfgang Katschner, Riccardo Minasi, Hille Perl, Luca Pianca and Ludger Rémy.
+In the past he received important instrumental impulses by musicians such as Kristin von der Goltz, Dorothee Oberlinger and Anton Steck; further he worked together with, for example, Jörg Halubek, Wolfgang Katschner, Alexis Kossenko, Riccardo Minasi, Hille Perl, Luca Pianca and Ludger Rémy.
 Engagements led him through Europe and to Asia.

-Fabian Boreck is the Assistant Principal Cellist of the Oldenburg State Orchestra (Germany), as well as a soloist and chamber musician.
+Fabian Boreck is the assistant Principal Cellist of the Oldenburg State Orchestra (Germany), as well as a soloist and chamber musician.

 In his free time he travels with pleasure in nature and take photographs of the German landscapes in the analogue medium format.